lbormann/darts-caller/README.md

 **REQUIRED:** Setup an absolute-path where voice-packs should be located.

-Make sure the given path doesn't reside inside main-directory (autodarts-caller).
+Make sure the given path doesn't reside inside main-directory (darts-caller).

 Examples:
-- (Windows): C:\Users\Luca\Desktop\Programme\autodarts\autodarts-caller-speaker
+- (Windows): C:\Users\Luca\Desktop\Programme\autodarts\darts-caller-speaker
-- (Linux): /home/luca/autodarts/autodarts-caller-speaker
+- (Linux): /home/luca/autodarts/darts-caller-speaker

 Side note: this folder will be targeted for voice-pack-downloads/installs (-DL).

 #### *`-MS / --media_path_shared`*

 If you do not want to configure same sounds again for every individual voice-pack, you can specify an absolute path to a shared directory.
 Every voice-pack will use the sounds of that directory.
 Have a look at [supported Sound-file-keys](#Sound-file-keys).
-Moreover make sure the given path neither resides inside main-directory (autodarts-caller) nor inside media-path (-M).
+Moreover make sure the given path neither resides inside main-directory (darts-caller) nor inside media-path (-M).

 Side note: sounds located in that directory will override sounds located in voice-pack(s).